International-Data-Spaces-Association/IDSA-Rulebook/004_Layers.md

 Note: For technical participation, "organisation" includes incorporated entities, not-for-profit bodies, public sector organisations, and registered sole traders or self-employed individuals acting as legal entities.
 Individuals may participate only when acting as a legal entity and if they are able to operate all required software agents directly or via an organisation that represents them (for example, a service provider).

-- **Natural persons** interact with data spaces indirectly through applications or services operated by organisations.
-Their participation is strictly limited to the Economic and Legislative Layer.
-Software agents can represent a natural person but not impersonate it.
+- **Natural persons** shall interact with data spaces only indirectly through applications or services operated by organisations, and their participation shall be limited to the Economic and Legislative Layer.
+The services may include e.g. personal data intermediation (including consent management) or data wallet provision.
+Software agents may act on behalf of a natural person, but shall not impersonate or assume the identity of that person in the technical layer.

 - As data spaces are fully decentralized and participants are responsible for their own **decentralized identity (DID)**, there are **no identity providers** in a data space.
 Participants provide proof of their identity to others through the use of claims (e.g. expressed through verifiable credentials) and not through a common identity provider.
 Access to resources is managed through authentication tokens issued directly by the participants sharing those resources.